 Risks associated with the clinical trial drugs

 Participants may have side effects (an unwanted effect of a drug or medical treatment) from the drugs used in this clinical trial.
-Side effects can be mild to severe and even life-threatening and can vary from person to person.
+Side effects can be mild to severe, even life-threatening, and vary from person to person.
+Participants will be closely monitored during the clinical trial; safety assessments will be performed regularly.

 RO7616789